cvonfeldt/blue-team-investigations/Log Analysis-Sysmon/README.md

 We can see right above it that a file downloaded from chrome called "updater.hta" was run by mshta.exe in the commandline - we can see given what followed that this is the file that initially compromised the machine.

+We can see encoded commands.
+Decoding the first in a base64 decoding tool, we get the second command below, which is another encoded command that is gzip-compressed.
+The attacker has used multiple levels of obsfucation here.

 **Answer: updater.hta**

 ---